I’m an idiot.

-I’m an idiot, that I positively fancy myself rather often.
-How many times have I told myself not to chat up the owners of the corner kiosks for language training.
+How many times have I told myself not to chat up the owners of the corner kiosks for language training?
 Pick a kiosk that you don’t have to pass to get to and from your safe house; every time you pass, they will see you and wave you down to chat.
 If you don’t, they will get upset.

 Right at the end of this slope, where I have to catch my ride to Sarajevo, is such a kiosk.
 I blundered myself into a slanted friendship with Mustafa, the brother who tended it.
 I should want to time this just right, so my ride arrives the same time I do… precluding the option to chew the fat with Mustafa.

-The fog was so heavy, actually in a state of dysphoria, not certain if it wanted to be fog or rain.
-Well, it had better hash out its identity soon enough, before it’s time for it to use the restroom: I’m a wigwam, I’m a teepee… I’m just two tents!
+The fog was so heavy and in a state of dysphoria, not certain if it wanted to be fog or rain.
+Well, it had better hash out its identity soon enough, before it was time for it to use the restroom: I’m a wigwam, I’m a teepee… I’m just two tents!

 Who the hell runs this early in Bosnia?
 Who the hell runs period, in posle rata Bosnia?
-Moreso: who the hell runs before grumpy me has had my morning kava??
-The closing figure was none other that Delta’s own Robert Horrigan: great American patriot, master Messerschmidt, father, brother, husband, and magnificent warrior specimen.
+More so: who the hell runs before grumpy me has had my morning kava??
+The closing figure was none other than Delta’s own Robert Horrigan: great American patriot, master Messerschmidt, father, brother, husband, and magnificent warrior specimen.

 “Morning Geo; what’s up!”
 Bob chirped.

 “You go get you some, Bob.
 You and your runnin’ self go get you some!”
 I cheered.

 “What in the name of Alia Izetbjegovitch are you doing out here this early, Bob?”

 “PT; morning dirty dozen, Geo.”
 Bob had stopped to chit-chat, as he wasn’t more than 50 meters from the compound’s entrance to our safe house, the starting point of his run.